The surrender of the construction pole on the charges of negligence on the collapse of Bangkok building in the earthquake - ExBulletin

 The surrender of the construction pole on the charges of negligence on the collapse of Bangkok building in the earthquake

+Bangkok (AP)-The construction pole, builders, designers and engineers of the police on Friday surrendered on charges of criminal negligence for the deadly collapse in Bangkok, in the March 28 earthquake that struck Myanmar.

-Bangkok-The construction pole, builders, designers and police engineers surrendered on Friday for criminal negligence for the deadly collapse in Bangkok, in the March 28 earthquake that struck Myanmar.
+Bangkok (AP)-The construction pole, builders, designers and engineers of the police on Friday surrendered on charges of criminal negligence for the deadly collapse in Bangkok, in the March 28 earthquake that struck Myanmar.

 Bangkok Nubasin Poissuat Police Commander, President of Premchai Karnasuta, President of the Italian Thai Development Company, the main Thai contractor for the construction project, as well as designers and engineers are important to the felony of professional neglect that caused death.